Skip to content

 STIX Data Model

 ELLIO indicators are delivered as STIX 2.1 objects.
-This page describes the data model, including the custom extension that carries rich context from the ELLIO Deception Network.
+This page describes the data model, including the custom extension that carries context from ELLIO Threat Intelligence.

 The TAXII feed serves the following STIX 2.1 object types: